wishpond-dev/HigriseCRM-Client/README.md

 This gem is designed to communicate with the *Highrise CRM API* through instantiation of the main class **HighriseCRM::Client**.
-To instantiate you need the base site and the api token from a Highrise account.
+To instantiate you need the base site and the API token from a Highrise account.

 This Gem supports the following **Highrise CRM API** methods: